arinbalyan/reddit-persona-analysis/README.md

 - Extracts demographic information, behaviors, frustrations, motivations, goals, and personality traits
 - Determines user archetype based on activity and content analysis
 - Generates a formatted persona document with citations linking back to source content
+- Outputs personas in the `personas/` directory for easy organization
+- Clearly marks missing or insufficient data in the output

 ## Installation